- Introduction

 Patents and trade secrets are two key ways to protect your business’s intellectual property and gain a competitive advantage.
 On one hand, a patent can be best suited for protecting an invention or a unique product that is difficult to replicate.
 On the other hand, a trade secret is best for protecting confidential information that gives a business a competitive edge, for example, manufacturing processes.

 Furthermore, a patent requires public disclosure, while a trade secret requires confidentiality.
-Thus a business must take measures to keep its trade secrets secret.
-This can be done by utilizing factors such as non-disclosure agreements, restricted access to information, and employee training, which are all important tools for protecting trade secrets.
+Thus, a business must take measures to keep its trade secrets secret.
+This can be done by utilizing factors such as non-disclosure agreements, restricted access to information, and employee training, all important tools for protecting trade secrets.